agiessing/agiessing.github.io/_news/announcement_1.md

 The project aims to develop new methodology for inference on high-dimensional and incomplete data.
 Most data collected for scientific or industrial purposes lack information about certain features that were lost at the sampling stage due to factors such as experimental design, non-compliance, or technical problems.
 This issue is particularly prevalent in high-dimensional data sets, where each observation comprises many features.
 Failing to effectively address this issue results in inefficient and biased inference and can lead to spurious scientific discoveries.
 </p>
 <p>
-The project comprises two lines of research: (1) a novel framework for semiparametric efficient inference in high dimensions after adjusting for incomplete data and (2) new multiplier bootstrap tests for simultaneous and large-scale multiple testing problems that are robust to missingness.
+The project consists of two main research thrusts: (1) a novel framework for semiparametric efficient inference in high dimensions after adjusting for incomplete data and (2) new multiplier bootstrap tests for simultaneous and large-scale multiple testing problems that are robust to missingness.
 </p>
 <p>
 The funding will allow me to support graduate students for some period of time while they learn and work on the project.